akashyadavv/Data-Analytics-Project/README.md

 # Data-Analytics-Project
 Course project for the subject Data Analytics(UE18CS312)

-'''While Viewing the .ipynb file PLEASE click on 'external with nbviewer' on the top right of file (looks like 'theta' symbol) so that all the plots, graphs and other visualizations are completely visible'''
+'''Since Github renders .ipynb files at times, while viewing the .ipynb file PLEASE click on 'external with nbviewer' on the top right of file (looks like 'theta' symbol) so that all the plots, graphs and other visualizations are completely visible'''

 Election Result Prediction using Random Forest